This page describes how devices are represented and identified throughout Hono and its API’s.

 The Credentials API supports registration of multiple sets of credentials for each device.
 A set of credentials consists of an auth-id and some sort of secret information.
 The particular type of secret determines the kind of information kept.
 Please refer to the Standard Credential Types defined in the Credentials API for details.
 Based on this approach, a device may be authenticated using different types of secrets, e.g. a hashed password or a pre-shared key, depending on the capabilities of the device and/or protocol adapter.

-Once the protocol adapter has resolved the device-id for a device, it uses this identity when referring to the device in all subsequent API invocations, e.g. when forwarding telemetry messages downstream to the Hono Messaging component.
+Once the protocol adapter has resolved the device-id for a device, it uses this identity when referring to the device in all subsequent API invocations, e.g. when forwarding telemetry messages downstream to the AMQP Messaging Network.